RERA Act

 - Promoting Investment: RERA aims to boost investor confidence in the real estate sector by providing a regulated and transparent environment.
 This, in turn, attracts more investment into the industry.

-- RERA varies slightly from state to state in India, as it is implemented at the state level.
-Each state has its own regulatory authority responsible for overseeing and enforcing the provisions of RERA.
+- State-wise Regulation: RERA varies slightly from state to state in India, as it is implemented at the state level.
+Each state has its regulatory authority responsible for overseeing and enforcing the provisions of RERA.
 The Act has significantly improved the real estate sector in India by enhancing transparency, protecting the rights of homebuyers, and promoting ethical practices among developers and real estate agents.

 Key Objectives of RERA